My kid and I just read A Wrinkle In Time. Well, I read it to him. And he’s six, so we used the graphic novel.

 - They leap randomly from topic to topic.

-- The author went with quantity rather than quality.
+- It’s quantity rather than quality.

 Renovating Question #2